koenwisse/koenwisse/README.md

 - 👋 Hi, I’m @koenwisse
 - 👀 I’m interested in blockchain
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning React and Redux
 - 💞️ I’m looking to collaborate on fun Fintech projects
 - 📫 How to reach me